 This list is not exhaustive.
 Bitcoin halvings will occur every 210,000 blocks until around 2140, when all 21 million coins will have been mined.

 How to trade 2020’s bitcoin halving

 There are two ways to trade bitcoin’s halving in 2020.
-You can speculate on the price of the cryptocurrency using derivatives such as CFDs, or buy the coins outright via an exchange.
+You can speculate on the price of the cryptocurrency using a derivative such as a CFD, or buy the coins outright via an exchange.
 Learn more about cryptocurrency trading and how it works.

 One of the main benefits of trading cryptocurrencies with derivatives such as CFDs is that you don’t take ownership of the underlying coins.
 This enables you to:

 - Trade without an exchange account or wallet: with IG, you could be set up and ready to trade in minutes